 Pancreatic Islet Cell Transplantation

-Islet cells are the cells in the pancreas that make insulin.
-Pancreatic islet cell transplantation is the transfer of islet cells from a donor to another person.
-The procedure is being studied as a method to treat select patients with chronic uncontrolled type 1 (and some type 2) diabetes.
+The procedure is being studied as a method to treat people with chronic, uncontrolled type 1 (and some type 2) diabetes.

 Reasons for Procedure